Who can you turn to when you get stuck?

 People who could identify factors you might not have considered, and give you the benefit of their own experience.

-People who you would usually struggle to find when you're working by yourself, but will go out of their way to nudge you in the right direction and share their experience with you, saving you hours of trial and error in the process.
+People who you would usually struggle to find, but will go out of their way to nudge you in the right direction and share their experience with you, saving you hours of trial and error in the process.

 When you need the kind of advice that's hard to find at the end of a Google search you need Practical ASP.NET Pro.